 Our staff of licensed audiologists are highly skilled and trained to evaluate hearing capacity and hearing loss.
-After the initial diagnostic evaluation, CNC Hearing and Balance Medical Director, Moises Arriaga, MD, evaluates hearing loss to rule out other possible causes of hearing loss.
-A treatment plan is then developed to address the patient’s needs.
+The initial diagnostic evaluation determines the cause of your hearing loss and whether it may be due to a serious medical issue that needs attention from Neurotologist Moises Arriaga.
+A treatment plan is then developed to address the patient’s hearing needs.

 There are two main components of a diagnostic hearing evaluation: